 I need to stop being so critical of our prototypes and determining whether they are a viable investment.
 There is, of course, a line to be drawn in the sand.
 However, empowering a developer to create something that is their passion should affect my decisions.

 Haters Going To Hate

-When you know you only have a certain amount of time to work on something, magically it gets done faster.
-Where as, if you are working on a project and there is no specific timeline.
+Knowing you only have a certain amount of time to work on something, magically it gets done faster.
+Whereas, if you are working on a project and there is no specific timeline.
 That project could take forever for all you care.
-I set 4 hour timers for this experiment.
+I set 4-hour timers for this experiment.
 I had specific goals in mind that had to be done during that time.
 It was amazing to see how fast things got done when I was in the hot seat.

 Well that about sums up everything that I’ve got to say, hopefully, I didn’t babble on too badly about anything.
 If anyone has any questions or comments, by all means, ask away.